cycloptux/GiselleBot-Documentation/docs/source/utility/scheduler.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Lists all schedulers that the user created within the server.
-Administrators will be able to see all schedulers created by anyone within the current server.
+Server managers (users with "Manage Server" permissions) will be able to see all schedulers created by anyone within the current server.

 It may take up to a few seconds before a newly added scheduler appears in the list.